ptrxyz/chemotion/client-vscode-remote-container/README.md

-# Contianer files for VS-Code Remote Editing
+# Container files for VS-Code Remote Editing

 This folder contains anything you need to use Visual Studio Code's remote developing features to start developing on the Chemotion ELN inside a Docker development container.